Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Propagating pre-activations

 \paragraph{Point 1: recurrence equations.} Point~\ref{pt:eoc_1} is achieved by using the Gaussian hypothesis for the pre-activations.
 That is, the distribution of the pre-activations $\mathbf{Z}^{l}$ is assumed to be Gaussian, whatever the layer $l$ and its width $n_l$.
 The recurrence equations define a variance map $\mathcal{V}$ and a correlation map $\mathcal{C}$ as follows:

 These equations are approximations of the true information propagation dynamics, which involves necessarily the number of neurons $n_l$ per layer.
 Actually, passing a Gaussian vector $\mathbf{Z}^l$ through a layer with random Gaussian weights and biases produces a pre-activation $\mathbf{Z}^{l + 1}$ with a distribution which is difficult to describe.
-On one side, as the dimension $n_l$ of the input $\mathbf{Z}^l$ tends to infinity, the Central Limit Theorem (CLT) applies, and the output $\mathbf{Z}^{l + 1}$ tends to become Gaussian. \footnote{Even if the coordinates $Z_j^l$ are dependent, the CLT is still valid, as proven by \cite{matthews2018gaussian} by using properties of exchangeable random variables \citep{de1937prevision}.} This assumption is referred to as the \emph{Gaussian hypothesis}.
+On one side, as the dimension $n_l$ of the input $\mathbf{Z}^l$ tends to infinity, the Central Limit Theorem (CLT) applies, and the output $\mathbf{Z}^{l + 1}$ tends to become Gaussian. \footnote{Even if the coordinates $Z_j^l$ are dependent, the CLT is still valid, as proven by \cite{matthews2018gaussian} by using properties of exchangeable random variables \citep{de1937prevision}.} The assumption that the components of $\mathbf{Z}^{l + 1}$ are Gaussian is referred to as the \emph{Gaussian hypothesis}.
 On the other side, with finite $n_l$, the tail of the distribution of $\mathbf{Z}^{l + 1}$ has been proven to become heavier than the Gaussian one, both theoretically \citep{vladimirova2019understanding,vladimirova2021bayesian} and experimentally (see Section~\ref{sec:prop:realistic}).